-Glen Coe is one of the most famous glens in Scotland and the site of several exterior shots.
-Perhaps the most iconic are the shots of Hagrid’s Hut, which were filmed in Clachaig Gully.
+Glen Coe, one of the most famous glens in Scotland, is where Hagrid’s Hut was filmed, inside the Clachaig Gully.
 The small village of Glenfinnian was also used for exterior shots.
-Glen Coe is a glen of volcanic origins in the Scottish Highlands.
-It gets its name from the River Coe, which runs through it.
+Glen Coe is a valley of volcanic origins in the Scottish Highlands.
+Its name comes from the River Coe, which runs through it.
 The glen is part of the designated National Scenic Area of Ben Nevis and Glen Coe.

-The northernmost part of Loch Etive was the setting for Ron and Hermione’s camping trip from the first part of Deathly Hallows.
-Loch Etive is thought to mean “little ugly one” is Scottish Gaelic and the name comes from the witch associated with the loch.
+The northern part of Loch Etive was the setting for Ron and Hermione’s camping trip in the Deathly Hallows.
+Loch Etive is thought to mean “little ugly one,” a Scottish Gaelic name from the witch associated with the loch.
 Located in Argylle and Bute, the loch is nearly 32 miles long, but barely 1.5 miles wide.
-The depth can vary greatly, but the deepest parts of the loch are nearly 500 feet.
+The depth varies, but the deepest part is 500 feet.

-And for those die-hard fans who want to see where the Harry Potter story began, no trip to Scotland would be complete with a stop at the Elephant House Café in Edinburgh.
-It was here that JK Rowling sat with a cup of coffee and wrote, longhand, the series that would make her one of the wealthiest writers in history.
-She’s not the only writer to have visited – Ian Rankin (Inspector Rebus series) and Alexander McCall Smith (Number One Ladies’ Detective Agency series) have also logged many hours in the café.
-Head to the third floor to see the nook Rowling favored overlooking Greyfriars Cemetery.
-And then head to the cemetery itself to see the headstones that inspired many characters’ names, including McGonagall and Thomas Riddell.
+You can also visit the Elephant House Café in Edinburgh, where Rowling began writing the Harry Potter series.
+Ian Rankin (Inspector Rebus series) and Alexander McCall Smith (Number One Ladies’ Detective Agency series) also spent hours in that café.
+Head to the third floor and you’ll see the nook overlooking Greyfriars Cemetery.
+Head to the cemetery itself, and you’ll see headstones that inspired many characters’ names, including McGonagall and Thomas Riddell.